Dear SaaStr: What Are You Supposed To Say — And Not Say — During a VC Intro Call?

 The goal is not to get a “coffee”, or just to “learn”.

 A VC intro call is a sales call.
 Your job — if you want funding now, or later — is to move the opportunity down the pipeline.
-Not play games (usually).
+You’re in sales as a founder CEO.
+In stock sales.

 - Ask what they’d like to learn more about.
 Get to the point, then ask what they’d like to dig in on.

-Finally, try not to do a call.
-Try to meet face-to-face.
+Finally, ask for next steps.
+And if you can — take the next meeting in person.
 50% of what a VC invests in is the founders and CEO in particular.
 It’s much harder to get a sense over a call.